Pedunculated Fibroid: Symptoms, Pregnancy, Treatment

 Medications

-The most conservative treatment option for uterine fibroids is medical therapy.
+The most conservative pedunculated fibroid treatment option is medical therapy.
 Medicine can be effective if symptoms are mild, if a woman is in perimenopause (so treatment is only needed in the short term), or if pre-operative intervention to reduce the size of the fibroids would make a surgery less technically challenging [7, 8].
 Nonsteroidal anti-inflammatory drugs (NSAIDs), hormones (estroprogestins or progestogens), and oral contraceptives can help with symptomatic bleeding and fibroid pain.
 Gn-RH analogues and selective progesterone receptor modulators (sPRMs) like ulipristal acetate (UPA) help treat bulk symptoms such as pelvic pressure, pelvic pain, and frequent urination [9].
 Medical treatments are only used for the short-term due to the significant health risks associated with long-term use of these medicines [7].

 Uterine Fibroid Embolization